 2. Physical Therapy

-Pain relief medications provide immediate and short-term relief from lower back pain, allowing individuals to function more comfortably while other treatments, like physical therapy, take effect.
+Pain-relief medications provide immediate, short-term relief from lower back pain, allowing individuals to function more comfortably while other treatments, such as physical therapy, take effect.
 Common medications include:

-• Nonsteroidal anti-inflammatory drugs (NSAIDs): Medications like ibuprofen (Advil) or naproxen (Aleve) reduce both pain and inflammation.
-NSAIDs are particularly effective for conditions like muscle strain or sacroiliac joint dysfunction, where inflammation is vital to the pain.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs): Medications such as ibuprofen (Advil) and naproxen (Aleve) reduce both pain and inflammation.
+NSAIDs are particularly effective for conditions such as muscle strain or sacroiliac joint dysfunction, where inflammation is a key contributor to pain.

-• Muscle relaxants: Muscle relaxants like cyclobenzaprine (Flexeril) may be prescribed in muscle spasms.
+- Muscle relaxants: Muscle relaxants like cyclobenzaprine (Flexeril) may be prescribed for muscle spasms.
 These medications help ease muscle tension, relieving acute, spasmodic back pain.

-• Opioids: In severe cases where over-the-counter medications are insufficient, doctors may prescribe opioid medications.
-However, these are typically used sparingly and only for short-term pain management due to their potential for dependency and side effects.
+- Opioids: In severe cases where over-the-counter medications are insufficient, doctors may prescribe opioid medications.
+However, because of their potential for dependence and adverse consequences, they are usually taken cautiously and only for temporary pain relief.

 4. Heat and Cold Therapy

-Heat and cold therapy are simple yet effective treatments for relieving lower back pain.
+Heat and cold therapy are simple but more effective treatments for relieving lower back pain.
 Both methods target inflammation and muscle tension, but each has distinct advantages depending on the timing of the pain.

 5. Chiropractic Care